mtliendo/slack-link-surfer/README.md

 > excluded strings are based on the `service_name` key returned from the API

+### Obtaining A Token and Channel ID

+Note that Slack has many different types of tokens.
+A **user** token is needed for this application.
+A user token is essentially a placeholder for an actual user.
+This means any channels one can normally access in the app, a user token can be used to do the same.

+Simply head [HERE](https://api.slack.com/custom-integrations/legacy-tokens) and in the _Legacy Token Generator_ section, create a new user token (it should start with `xoxp`).

+Obtaining the channel you'd wish to scrape is even easier.
+Simply visit your channel in a browser, and the URL will contain the channel ID.

 ### Limitations

 Because this application looks for `.attachments` within a message object--which is where Slack puts the links, links that don't _unfurl_ (expand) aren't currently displayed.
 In most cases, this in a non issue, however something to be mindful of.